Lead and Copper

 Lead Service Line Mapping

-To view this map click here
+To view the map click here

 Additionally, GLCAP has produced a survey for Munroe Falls residents to determine the type of plumbing and service lines in use.

-To take the survey now click here.
+To take the online survey now click here.